 - a.
 Enteric Precautions for Clostridioides difficile gastroenteritis can be discontinued 30 days after antibiotic therapy for C. difficile is complete.
-A standard course of antibiotics is considered 10 to14 days, making the duration of Enteric Precautions 40 to 44 days total; antibiotic tapers are not included in the duration of Enteric Precautions. - For patients with a PCR positive C. difficile, but EIA is indeterminate (toxin negative) AND the patient is not being treated for C. difficile infection (patient is suspected of being colonized and have an alternative cause for diarrhea), enteric precautions will remain active for at least 48 hours after diarrhea has resolved. - b.
-Enteric Precautions for Norovirus or Rotavirus can be discontinued when the patient has been symptom free for >48hrs.
+A standard course of antibiotics is considered 10 to 14 days, making the duration of Enteric Precautions 40 to 44 days total; antibiotic tapers are not included in the duration of Enteric Precautions. - For patients with a PCR-positive C. difficile, but EIA is indeterminate (toxin negative) AND the patient is not being treated for C. difficile infection (patient is suspected of being colonized and have an alternative cause for diarrhea), enteric precautions will remain active for at least 48 hours after diarrhea has resolved. - For guidelines regarding discontinuation of Enteric Precautions for gastroenteritis due to pathogens other than C. difficile, refer to Attachment 1 Type and Duration of Precautions Recommended for Selected Infections and Conditions.